nowlansavage/D3-Challenge/README.md

 ![Scatter Plot](D3_data_journalism/scatter_plot.png)

 ## Future Directions
 I would like to add a hover feature where when you hover over each item it shows you the actual value and I would like to try to make it interactive with multiple clickable axis.
-Then I could look at many different correlations.
+Then I could look at many different correlations by simply clicking on different axis options.